 As you can see, the Refiner module expects to receive requests with a certain pattern:

 /FILTER/<Container Subject>?<Filter and Sort Configuration>

 The Refiner module will perform the following steps when it receives the requests:

-- Request the base container from whichever integration adapter provides it.
+Request the base container from the integration adapter that provides it.

-- When the base container and all the records arrive at the Refiner, it will apply the filter and sort criteria as specified after the question mark.
-For example, if the filter is "BidPrice>1.7" it will exclude records containing values in the BidPrice field that don't match this filter.
+When the base container and all the records arrive at the Refiner, it will apply the filter and sort criteria as specified after the question mark.
+For example, if the filter is "BidPrice>1.7" it will exclude records with a BidPrice of 1.7 or lower.

 Refiner will also intercept all updates to the records in the base container and revalidate them against the sort and filter criteria, so the sorted and filtered container will update in real time.
 For example, if the BidPrice field of a record changes from 1.8 to 1.6 it no longer meets the filter criteria, so Refiner will update the sorted and filtered criteria to remove this record, and it will disappear on the front end.

 Also note that in this example you are requesting the /FILTER subjects by manually typing them into the Liberator Explorer, which requires you to know the syntax Refiner expects.
 In a real front end application the user would not be expected to do this - you would provide GUI controls for sorting and filtering and build the /FILTER subject yourself in code.

 Having completed this tutorial you should be familiar with how to deploy Refiner and request filtered and sorted data via Transformer.